renbran/FINAL-ODOO-APPS/account_payment_final/README.md

-# OSUS Payment Voucher Enhanced Workflow Module
+# Account Payment Final - Enhanced Workflow Module

 ## Overview

-The `account_payment_final` module provides an enhanced payment voucher workflow system for Odoo 17, featuring simplified approval processes, QR code generation, and real-time UI responsiveness.
+The **Account Payment Final** module provides a comprehensive payment management system for Odoo 17 with a 4-stage approval workflow, QR code verification, and enhanced security features.
+This module is designed to meet enterprise-level requirements for payment processing with full audit trails and CloudPepper hosting compatibility.

 ## Key Features